auth0/docs/windowsstore-auth0-tutorial.md

 2. Once authenticated, call Auth0 API to retrieve user's information.

-> The tutorial will take 15 minutes approximately.
+> The tutorial will take 10 minutes approximately.
+You are just 10 minutes away from the (W) token :).
+You shouldn't, but if you need help: http://chat.auth0.com

 ## Before you start